Start date:September 2021

 The course prepares you to work within a wide range of areas and roles within creative industries.
 These may include: CGI/3D artist, texture artist, concept artist, environment modeller, digital illustrator.

-You will have the opportunity to work on industry linked project assignments and use the latest cutting edge equipment including our Dimensions 3D printer, our 3D scanning system and our VICON Motion Capture facility.
+You will have the opportunity to work on industry linked project assignments.
 Modules deliver core skills such as drawing and modelling, and you are encouraged to become more visually aware through the investigation and interpretation of the world around you.
-Further modules will introduce you to digital sculpting, digital painting, motion graphics, 3D modelling, vector graphics and motion capture; all delivered at our University Studios facility.
+Further modules will introduce you to digital sculpting, digital painting, 3D modelling and vector graphics ; all delivered at our University Studios facility.

 Teaching and assessment will include workshops / studio practice, lectures, seminars, group critiques, guided reading, tutorials, projects, demonstrations, work related learning and independent study.
 Assessment will be continuous throughout the course and based upon a series of exciting and relevant projects.